richardeoin/ax/gateway/hw/README.md

 # Hardware for ax-gateway

-This folder contains the schematic filed for the ax-gateway header board.
+This folder contains the schematic files for the ax-gateway header board.

 _[Schematics](ax-gateway.sch.pdf)_